bobanetwork/zkrand/README.md

 ```
 yarn lottery:play
 ```
-Before zkdvrf.sol starts producing the target random, players can enter the lottery by depositing a certain amount of ethers.
+Before Zkdvrf starts producing the target random, players can enter the lottery by depositing a certain amount of ethers.

 5. Continuing the above Step-4 for generating random until the round number hits 3 which will trigger the lottery admin to pick and pay a winner.